Recently updated on November 30th, 2024 at 11:18 am

 Representation Lesbian main character, Chronically/terminally ill side character

-I was so thrilled to see Gideon the Ninth get voted onto this list.
+The voters including Gideon the Ninth on this list thrilled me!
 This LGBTQ+ Fantasy book features necromancers in space.

 It follows Gideon.
-She has been brought up by unfriendly nuns and is ready to abandon a life of servitude.
+Unfriendly nuns raised her, and she is ready to abandon a life of servitude.
 She packs up her sword and prepares to launch her daring escape.

 But her childhood nemesis won’t set her free without a service.